Yagavi1994/Siihraz-Shades/README.md

 I used 'Karla' font, since it was simple, professional and classy.
 It complimented well to the color palette and images.
 All the headings and paragraphs were used 'Karla' font with different font-weight and colours.
 The two font colors used were charcoal grey and white to keep it simple and readable.

 ### Imagery:
-Apart from the Home page's cover image and Thank you page's background image, all the image are own images of the makeup artist.
-I chose few of the best pictures of herself and her work from her gallery which may look well for the website.
-Home page's cover image was taken from pngtree website and Thank you page's background image was taken from freepik website.
+Apart from the Home page's cover image, Thank you page's background image and images in 404 page, all the image are own images of the makeup artist.
+I chose few of the best pictures of herself and her work from her gallery which would look well for the website.
+Home page's cover image was taken from pngtree website, Thank you page's background image was taken from freepik website and 404 page pictures were downloaded from Google.

 ## Features